 That means making movement a priority throughout the day, just like planning healthy meals and spending time with loved ones.
 If you do, you’ll feel better and have more energy for everyday tasks.

-The target: The muscles in your upper back that help you raise your arms.
+Target Area: The muscles in your upper back that help you raise your arms.

-The reason: When you lift your arms, one shoulder may seem higher than the other.
+The Reason: When you lift your arms, one shoulder may seem higher than the other.
 “Your body may be compensating during this movement pattern due to a muscular imbalance and weakness inside your shoulder,” Aaron says.

 The method: Sit tall on a chair, grasping the edge of the seat with your right hand.
 Slowly bend your neck toward your left shoulder, using your left hand to direct your head.
 Be sure to keep your right shoulder pressed down.
 Stop when you feel a comfortable pull on the right side of your neck.
 Hold for 20 seconds; return to starting position and repeat on the left side.
 Aim for five stretches on each side, whenever you feel the need.

-The name: Levator scapulae stretch
+2. Levator scapulae stretch

-The target: If you know even pidgin Latin, you can translate this as raising the scapula — the shoulder blade, the bone that connects the upper arm and the collarbone.
+Target Area: If you know even pidgin Latin, you can translate this as raising the scapula — the shoulder blade, the bone that connects the upper arm and the collarbone.

 The reason: Like the previous exercise, this helps keep your neck from taking over movements designed for your shoulders.